dev-protocol/docs.devprotocol.xyz/docs/protocol/protocol.md

 title: Dev Protocol
 ---

-## APIs what are provided by Dev Protocol
+## APIs that are provided by Dev Protocol

 Dev Protocol provides the following primitive APIs.